AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

-CQ-4358028 - Failed to create project if thumbnail is uploaded CQ-4357878 - Translation framework is not setting error state upon vendor failure translation CQ-4356887 - Inconsistency in Translation Project Status for Akamai Technologies Inc
+CQ-4358028 - Failed to create project if thumbnail is uploaded CQ-4357878 - Translation framework is not setting error state upon vendor failure translation CQ-4356887 - Inconsistency in Translation Project Status for Akamai Technologies Inc GRANITE-53028 - NPE In ExternalProcessPollingHandler CQ-4358290 - Target Setting is NOT Working on Published Page

 ### Known Issues {#known-issues-17882}